 Storage does not improve the quality of any food.
-The quality of a food will also not decrease significantly during storage as long as the food is stored properly and used within the recommended time frame.
+The quality of a food item will also not decrease significantly during storage as long as the food is stored properly and used within the recommended time frame.

-Maintaining a food’s quality depends on several factors: the quality of the raw product, the procedures used during processing, the way the food is stored and the length of storage.
+Maintaining a food’s quality depends on several factors: the quality of the raw product, the procedures used during processing, the way the food is stored, and the time length of storage.
 For example, fresh-picked corn will store better than corn that has been in the market for a few days; a tightly folded inside cereal box liner will prevent a ready-to-eat cereal from becoming limp.
 The recommended storage time takes these factors into consideration.

 To help assure quality, some products have “open dates” on the package.
 Product dating is optional on most products.
 Dates may also be “coded” by the manufacturer and only understood by them.

 Sell-by Date: This is the last recommended day of sale.
 The date allows for home storage and use.
 You will find the date after the statement, “Sell by (a date).”
-Breads and baked goods may have “sell-by dates.”
+Bread and baked goods may have “sell-by dates.”

 Use-by Date: Tells how long the product will retain top quality after you buy it.
 You will find this date after the statement, “Use by.”
 Some packaged goods have “use-by dates.”

 Expiration Date: This is the last day the product should be used or eaten.
 You may find this date after the statement, “Do not use after (date).”
 Yeast and baking powder have “expiration dates.”

 Pack Date: Canned or packaged foods may have dates, which tell you when the product was processed.
 This does not tell you how long the food will be good.

 These are guidelines; if a food is not properly handled, its storage life will be shortened.
 Follow these tips for purchasing top-quality foods that have been handled safely.